-A number of organs and body parts can be assaulted by an adenocarcinoma, including the cervix, pancreas, prostate, stomach, thyroid, and breast.
+A number of organs and body parts can be assaulted by this type of tumor, including the cervix, pancreas, prostate, stomach, thyroid, and breast.
 These cancers are usually very easy to spot in a visual inspection of the affected organ, as they tend to be a markedly different color.
-Doctors may choose to biopsy anyway, to confirm that the cancer is an adenocarcinoma, as different tumors may require different treatment approaches.
+Doctors may choose to do a biopsy anyway, to confirm the cancer is an adenocarcinoma, as different tumors may require different treatment approaches.

-The first step in treating adenocarcinoma is getting the tumor out, so that it cannot continue to grow.
+The first step in treatment is getting the tumor out so it cannot continue to grow.
 Generally, doctors excise well around the margins of the tumor, with the goal of removing all cancerous cells, and then they send the cancer off to a pathologist to confirm that they removed the entire thing.
 After surgery, the patient may undergo chemotherapy and radiation to prevent the adenocarcinoma from growing again.

-As with other cancers, the cause of adenocarcinoma is not fully understood, and these cancers can strike anyone from someone who has lived a fit and healthy life to someone who has taken poor care of his or her body.
+As with other cancers, the cause of these tumors is not fully understood, and these cancers can strike anyone from someone who has lived a fit and healthy life, to someone who has taken poor care of his or her body.
 The risk of cancer does seem to decrease with a healthy diet and regular exercise, but it can also be influenced by environment and genetic factors.
-Identifying potential causes of cancers like adenocarcinoma could help researchers find a way to prevent or treat them more effectively.
+Identifying potential causes of various cancers could help researchers find a way to prevent or treat them more effectively.